STechBD/STechBD-Frontend/app/_blog/sde-v300/post.md

     url: https://www.stechbd.net
     image: https://github.com/STechBD.png
 description: S Database Explorer (SDE) v3.0.0 is released.
+category:
+  - Product
-category: Product, Announcement
+  - Announcement
+topic:
+  - SDE
-topic: SDE, S Database Explorer, PHP, MySQL, Database
+  - S Database Explorer
+  - PHP
+  - MySQL
+  - Database
 image: https://i.imgur.com/mErPwqL.png
-hide_table_of_contents: false
 ---

 We are excited to announce the release of S Database Explorer (SDE), a simple and lightweight MySQL database explorer library based on PHP and PDO.
 SDE is a free and open-source database management library that provides a user-friendly interface to manage your MySQL database efficiently.
 With its extensive features and easy-to-use methods, SDE simplifies the process of creating, updating, deleting, and selecting records in your MySQL database.